haddocking/haddock3/CONTRIBUTING.md

 5. You can work on these `tox` tests until they all pass green before submitting your PR.

+6. Check if your contribution fulfills the requeriments proposed in the PR template, these are based on the experience of our developer @joaomcteixeira and are in place to ensure the long-term survival of the codebase.

-6. We also have an `examples` folder with test cases that you can run (should) to ensure the integrity of the python shell as a whole:
+7. We also have an `examples` folder with test cases that you can run (should) to ensure the integrity of the python shell as a whole:
     1. Navigate to any of the examples folder and run the `-test.cfg` file (see [USAGE](USAGE.md)).